Panini Blockchain National Treasures Cards Bring Traditional Sports Trading Cards to Blockchain Crypto Collectibles

 You can see the National Treasures Blockchain card auctions at Panini America here.
 As cards are sold, we’ll be sure to write about these landmark trading card sales.

 What do you think of these Panini blockchain developments?
+Are these 2019 Panini National Treasures Blockchain cards going to become long-term investments?

 More to come.